 - Agent attrition.
 This contact center metric measures agent turnover.
 To calculate this on a monthly basis, the formula is (total number of agents at the end of the month – total number of agents at the start of the month) / average number of agents that month.
 The lower the number, the better because this indicates a high retention rate and less time spent training new agents.

 - Agent absenteeism.
 This refers to the number of contact center agents who miss work because they call in sick, skip work on purpose, or book vacation time.
 This is calculated by dividing the number of missed days by the total number of workdays.
 Agent absenteeism affects customer success if there are dedicated agents who can’t be reached when needed.

 Managing contact center costs is another opportunity to use automation.
-To minimize long-term costs, use mobile messaging when possible.
+To decrease costs in contact centres, use mobile messaging when possible.
 For example, if there is an issue with your product, proactively send SMS messages to customers, letting them know.
 This helps minimize calls to the contact center, where they risk going unanswered if there isn’t enough staff due to attrition and absenteeism.